jaylinlowe/531_midterm/README.md

 # 531 Midterm Project: Complexity of US Baby Names

+TO DO - 2/10

+Xinhe - Use the arima function as covered in class, create an AIC table and look more carefully at diagnostics.
+Jaylin - Same as above, but using arima2 function with idea of comparing results.
+Yiheng - Look through past projects AND past peer review so we can start working on that scholarship part of the project.

 We plan to explore how the complexity of baby names in the US has changed over time, using the `babynames` dataset available in R. Specifically, we will look at three attributes of names over time, separated by gender: